-I am heading to yoga Sunday when some un-itched wound inside me flares up something ferocious, propelling me into a U-turn to navigate that nine-mile stretch ’round Mt.Tamalpais to West Marin.
-That curvacious circuit of curve-backs I know like the back of my hand.
+I am heading to yoga Sunday when some un-itched wound inside me flares up and I make a U-turn to navigate that nine-mile stretch around Mt.Tamalpais to West Marin.

-At first, I think I’ll only venture as far as Stinson Beach, figuring it’d be a good idea to take Stella for what might be her last outing to the ocean.
+At first, I think I’ll only venture as far as Stinson Beach, figuring it would be a good idea to take Stella for what might be her last outing to the ocean.
 She’s closing in on 13 now; hasn’t been the same since her buddy Macaroni died last August.
-Just can’t seem to settle back comfy into her skin, she’s on enough arthritis and anxiety meds and supplements to make pulling together her evening meal damn more labor intensive than feeding myself and whoever else might stop by.

-Mind you, I knew the risk I’m taking.
-There’s no avoiding the truth that my heart never successfully mended after the rift.
+Mind you, I knew the risk I’m taking, returning to my old home.
+There’s no avoiding the truth that my heart never successfully mended after the departure.
 Eight years in, it remains an oozing wound.
 A ticking ‘mind field’ of raw emotions which needs tending on a regular basis.

 Finally, after years of battling the ever worsening side effects of this treatment, I have launched myself on a road to authentic recovery.
 Using yoga and exercise and meditation and healing music.
 Supplements and cognitive therapy and affirmations and seeking new patterns of being in the world.
 Redefining myself.